Submitted by Jenne on January 27, 2007 - 9:58pm

 I suggested this profile of a school media specialist for the main page, but I had a few more comments to add.
 I like this story and I think she has a lot to teach future school media specialists like myself, but this story made me wonder why I'm working so hard to get an MLS when a teacher certification could get me into a library faster.
 It sounds like she's doing a great job, and this isn't sour grapes, but it does make me wonder a little.

 I'm halfway through my first real semester of library school.
 I have a lot of thoughts, many of which are controversial and probably mean.
 The program is challenging in several ways.
 I love my school library classes and the professor is awesome, even though I have never met her in person.
 We work in the same building, but I haven't met her yet.
 I'm too shy to email and say "Let's meet!"
 I've read some great young adult books in my Library Materials for Teens class.
 Cataloguing class is also cool.
-I'm enjoying it, although I probably won't get into very much cataloguing out in the world.

 I've been following the gmail fun for several weeks now, watching people sell gmail invites on ebay and such, thinking I probably would not get involved in the frenzy.
 Imagine my surprise when I log into my Blogger account and receive an invitation!
 Heh.
 So now I have a gmail account.
 Someone else already snagged Jenne, so I'm Jenne1989.
 (Contrary to what the pedophiles on Yahoo think, that does not mean I'm 15 years old.)